 Carbohydrates often get a bad rap when it comes to weight loss, but understanding the differences between simple and complex carbs is key.
-Compared to the keto diet, which can call for severe carbohydrate restriction, there are healthy ways to enjoy your favorite foods — even if you’re following a low-carb diet.
+Compared to the keto diet, which can call for severe carbohydrate restriction, there are healthy ways to enjoy your favorite foods — even if you’re following a low-carb or gluten-free diet.
 Carbohydrates are not only an important part of a healthy, well-balanced diet, but when eaten in the right amounts and in the right form, they may actually help your weight loss efforts!

 Read on for our complete guide to carbohydrates, which includes information about why they’re important; a discussion of simple vs. complex carbs and which ones can support health and weight loss; and a list of healthy carbs to include in your daily diet (and ones you may want to avoid).

 Carbohydrates are one of the three macronutrients (along with protein and fat) that play a crucial role in your body’s healthy functioning.

 According to the U.S. National Library of Medicine at the National Institutes of Health,1 carbs are your body’s most important source of energy, as they’re used to produce glucose (blood sugar), which provides the energy necessary for a wide range of functions, from temperature regulation and muscle contraction to red blood cell production and brain functioning.
 In fact, while other organs can also use both fat and protein as an energy source, your brain and red blood cells prefer glucose for energy.2

 What’s more, avoiding carbohydrates completely can actually be harmful to your health, the Physicians Committee for Responsible Medicine3 reports, as doing so may increase the risk of heart disease.